Operation Toan Thang IV: December

 On 4 December in the early morning, there were attacks by fire on Tây Ninh Combat Base and Sông Bé Base Camp causing minimal damage, at Sông Bé helicopter gunships of the 2nd Brigade, 1st Cavalry Division, attacked the firing positions causing two secondary explosions.
 At 13:00 a unit of the 1st Brigade, 25th Infantry Division, was air-assaulted into the location of an airstrike 16 mi west of Tây Ninh where they found ten PAVN/VC dead and three SKS rifles and base camp with a 4-ton rice cache and seventy-three 60 mm mortar rounds.
 On 5 December, in the early morning, an attack by fire hit Tây Ninh Combat Base, causing minimal damage.
 At 00:30 helicopter gunships from the 1st Cavalry Division received fire 25 mi northeast of Tây Ninh and attacked the firing position, 15 PAVN/VC dead were seen in the area.
 At 11:00 a unit of the 3rd Brigade, 1st Cavalry Division, engaged an enemy force 15 mi west of Phước Bình, the enemy withdrew after 30 minutes, leaving seven dead; U.S. losses were two killed.
 Also at 11:00 a unit of the 199th Light Infantry Brigade (199th LIB) engaged an enemy platoon 22 mi southeast of Biên Hòa, the enemy withdrew after 30 minutes with unknown losses; U.S. losses were two killed.
 At 16:30 the 1/9th Cavalry supported by artillery and helicopter gunships engaged an enemy unit 18 mi northeast of Tây Ninh, the enemy withdrew at 19:00, leaving 20 dead.

-On 6 December, in the early morning, Quần Lợi Base Camp was attacked by fire causing minimal damage.
+On 6 December, in the early morning, Quản Lợi Base Camp was attacked by fire causing minimal damage.
 At 09:15 a unit of the 1st Brigade, 1st Cavalry Division and Civilian Irregular Defense Group program (CIDG) troops engaged an enemy force 28 mi northeast of Tây Ninh supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew after 20 minutes, leaving 45 dead and 12 individual weapons, one 60 mm mortar and a 12.7mm machine gun.
 At 11:00 6 mi south of the earlier contact another unit of the 1st Brigade engaged an enemy force, the action continued until 16:00 when the enemy withdrew, leaving eight dead and seven individual weapons; U.S. losses were one killed.
 At 13:00 a unit of the 199th LIB operating 13 mi northwest of Xuân Lộc District found the bodies of ten PAVN/VC killed earlier by airstrikes.